-Section 11-3.
-Joint works

-The Faculty decides whether a doctoral work produced through collaboration between several contributing partners may be submitted for evaluation.
+1 Section 11-3.
+Joint works The Faculty decides whether a doctoral work produced through collaboration between several contributing partners may be submitted for evaluation.
 In this case, it must be possible to identify the contributions of the individuals involved.

-For works that have been produced in collaboration with other cooperating partners or co-authors, the PhD candidate must follow the norms for crediting co-authorship and joint work that are generally accepted in the academic community for the discipline and in accordance with international standards.

-If the scientific thesis consists mainly of articles, the candidate must normally be listed as the lead author of at least two of the articles.
+For works that have been produced in collaboration with other cooperating partners or co-authors, the PhD candidate must follow the norms for crediting co- authorship and joint work that are generally accepted in the academic community for the discipline and in The Faculty of Economics does not approve submission of a thesis for evaluation by several people jointly.
+However, individual articles produced as a collaboration between PhD candidates may be included in the thesis.
+If a joint article is to be included or has already been included in another doctoral thesis, this should be stated in the thesis itself, for example in the description of the article, as well as in the declaration of co-authorship.
+Specific requirements for articles to be included in the accordance with international standards. thesis in the various programme options are set out in If the scientific thesis consists mainly of articles, the candidate must normally be listed as the lead author of at least two of the articles. the PhD programme description.
 A doctoral work with several contributors must include a signed declaration that describes the candidate's contribution to each piece of work.
 The candidate and all the other contributors must sign the declaration.
 Section 11-4.
-Work that may not be submitted

-Work or parts of a work approved as a basis for previous examinations or degrees may not be submitted for evaluation.
+Work that may not be submitted Work or parts of a work approved as a basis for previous examinations or degrees may not be submitted for evaluation.
 However, data, analyses and methodologies from previous degrees may be used as the basis for work on the PhD project.
 Pieces of work that have already been published or publicly presented prior to commencing the PhD will not be approved if more than five (5) years have passed from the date that they were first made public to the start of the PhD agreement.
 The Faculty may grant exemptions from this requirement if this is warranted by special circumstances; see Section 11-2.
 The thesis or the artistic doctoral work may be submitted for evaluation to only one educational institution; see sections 13-2 and 13-3.

 Section 12.
-Obligation to report on research results with commercial potential

-The intellectual property rights of cooperating institutions must be regulated in a separate agreement.
+Obligation to report on research results with commercial potential The intellectual property rights of cooperating institutions must be regulated in a separate agreement.
 When a PhD candidate is employed at NTNU, NTNU's regulations that are in force form the basis for the candidate's obligation to report on research results with commercial potential that are produced during the employment relationship.
 For PhD candidates with an external employer, a corresponding obligation to report such results must be stipulated in an agreement between the institution, the PhD candidate, and the external employer.
 For PhD candidates without an employer, a corresponding obligation to report results must be stipulated in the PhD agreement.